camilampicco/camilampicco/README.md

 Ask me about UX and UI Design thinking and methodologies ⚡

 This first project is to complete my UX UI Developer career at Coderhouse.
+I used HTML, CSS, SASS & BT.

 Hope you enjoy it!